nielssorensen/OpenEmu-wiki/User-guide:-BIOS-files.md

 You can check the hash of your file by opening Terminal.app, typing <code>md5 /path/to/file</code> and pressing Enter.
 Instead of typing the file path in manually, you can just drag the file onto the Terminal window.

+Also make sure that the file extension is in lowercase letters.

 ### Required BIOS Files for Cores

 <table>